zlogic/mendix-docs/content/en/docs/developerportal/app-insights/mini-surveys.md

 Clicking the mini survey in a row on the list shows its [survey details](#survey-details) page.

-#### Settings Tab {#settings}

-On the **Settings** tab of **Survey Overview**, you can view or generate API keys.

-* **API Keys** – You can view API keys here, or generate an API key if there is none available.
-You need to use the API key as input when you configure the Mendix Mini Surveys module in Studio Pro to implement the mini survey.
-You need only one API key per app.

-    * To generate an API key, click **Generate API Key** here.

 ### Survey Details {#survey-details}

 When you click a mini survey on the [Survey Overview](#survey-overview) page, the survey details page of the mini survey opens.